Algebraic solutions of tropical optimization problems: Recent Results

 \subsection{Chebyshev-Like Approximation Problems}

-We start with constrained optimization problems that have nonlinear objective functions of the form similar to that in approximation problems \eqref{P-AxppAx} and \eqref{P-AxppAxgxh}.
-Applications of these problems include single facility minimax location problems in multidimensional spaces with Chebyshev distance under constraints in the form of linear equations and inequalities (see, e.~g., \cite{Krivulin2012Anew,Krivulin2013Direct,Krivulin2014Complete}).
+We start with problems that have nonlinear objective functions similar to that in approximation problems \eqref{P-AxppAx} and \eqref{P-AxppAxgxh}.
+Applications of these problems include single facility minimax location problems in multidimensional spaces with Chebyshev distance under linear inequality and equality constraints (see, e.~g., \cite{Krivulin2012New,Krivulin2013Direct,Krivulin2014Complete}).

 To solve the next two problems with simple boundary constraints, we apply an approach which was developed in \cite{Krivulin2005Evaluation,Krivulin2006Eigenvalues,Krivulin2009Methods}.
-The solution is based on the derivation of a sharp lower bound on the objective function and the use of this bound to obtain all vectors that provide the bound.
+The solution is based on the derivation of a sharp lower bound on the objective function and the subsequent use of this bound to obtain all vectors that solve the problem.

 First, we consider the following problem: given vectors $\bm{p},\bm{q},\bm{g},\bm{h}\in\mathbb{X}^{n}$, find regular vectors $\bm{x}\in\mathbb{X}^{n}$ that